rackspace/runway/docs/README.md

 ## Local Testing

-Run `make html` (`.\make.bat html` on Windows) to generate the HTML pages The generated webpages can then be viewed using a web browser
+Run `make html` (`.\make.bat html` on Windows) to generate the HTML pages.
+The generated webpages can then be viewed using a web browser.

 ## RTD Dependencies

-Python packages for local testing are handled by the Pipfile/Pipfile.lock files.
+Python packages for local testing are handled by the [pyproject.toml](pyproject.toml)/[poetry.lock](poetry.lock) files.

-These are used to generate the requirements.txt used by RTD: `pipenv lock --requirements | sed "/-e .\/../d" > requirements.txt`
+These are used to generate the [requirements.txt](requirements.txt) used by RTD: `make requirements`

 ## runway-example.gif